colestrode/skellington/README.md

 - `scopes` (Array) The [OAuth scopes](https://api.slack.com/docs/oauth-scopes) your app will be requesting.
 Defaults to no scopes.
 Scopes can be passed from plugins as well.

+- `startRtm` (Boolean) Defaults to `true`.
+If strictly false Skellington will not initiate an RTM connection when adding a new bot.
+Setting `startRtm` false is good for Slack apps that will rely solely on the Events API for events.
+NOTE: When `startRtm` is false the `botConnected` lifecycle method will never be called.

 - `successRedirectUri` (String) A URI to for Skellington to redirect to after a successful OAuth authentication flow.